 - Note the warnings and review the list of data elements that aren't copied from the source environment.

-- The refresh operation will begin immediately.
+- The refresh operation begins immediately.

 Refresh operation failed